shawn-nyk/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

   :bulb: **Tip:** The optional <code>STATUS</code> field can be used as freely as you want it too!
-Say you have applied and already got the interview, you can immediately add the application with status <code>Interview</code> without needing to add the application and update it afterwards.
+Say you have applied and already got the interview for the internship, you can immediately add the application with status <code>Interview</code> without needing to add the application and update it afterwards in a 2-step process.

 </div>